C

 Income Tax

-β€’ Mining income taxed as ordinary income at fair market value when received.
+β€’ Mining income taxed as ordinary income at state rates.

 Reporting Requirements